IBM/fms-dgt/docs/tutorials/adding_new_blocks.md

 # Adding New Blocks

 In this section, we'll go through the process of adding a new block to DGT.
-This will build off the data builder introduced in the [Starting From Scratch](./from_scratch.md) section.

-## Prerequisites

-To successfully run this, you will need to have completed the following:

-1. Successfully completed the [Starting From Scratch](./from_scratch.md) tutorial
-2. Read through the [Blocks](../key_concepts/blocks.md) section

 ## Recap of Blocks

 Blocks are how one can contribute specialized algorithms or tools into DGT for other teams to use.
-Each block accepts as input a list of dict-like objects (e.g., [a pandas table, a list of dictionaries, etc.](https://github.ibm.com/DGT/fms-dgt/blob/5d6226fa2fa19aeb6dedffa9c58a6b17a53c9699/fms_dgt/constants.py#L9)).
-In addition, you can also pass as arguments [`input_map` / `output_map`](https://github.ibm.com/DGT/fms-dgt/blob/main/fms_dgt/base/block.py#L285) (or you can set these [in the init of the block](https://github.ibm.com/DGT/fms-dgt/blob/5d6226fa2fa19aeb6dedffa9c58a6b17a53c9699/fms_dgt/base/block.py#L40)).
+Each block accepts as input a list of dict-like objects (e.g., [a pandas table, a list of dictionaries, etc.](https://github.com/IBM/fms-dgt/blob/ec3ce21f341bf9938426a082b1e63431da031e03/fms_dgt/constants.py#L9)).
+In addition, you can also pass as arguments [`input_map` / `output_map`](https://github.com/IBM/fms-dgt/blob/ec3ce21f341bf9938426a082b1e63431da031e03/fms_dgt/base/block.py#L65) (or you can set these [in the init of the block](https://github.com/IBM/fms-dgt/blob/ec3ce21f341bf9938426a082b1e63431da031e03/fms_dgt/base/block.py#L61)).

-Internally, a block is expected to iterate over each element of its input and extract instances of its associated [`DATA_TYPE`](https://github.ibm.com/DGT/fms-dgt/blob/5d6226fa2fa19aeb6dedffa9c58a6b17a53c9699/fms_dgt/base/block.py#L179).
+Internally, a block is expected to iterate over each element of its input and extract instances of its associated [`DATA_TYPE`](https://github.com/IBM/fms-dgt/blob/ec3ce21f341bf9938426a082b1e63431da031e03/fms_dgt/base/block.py#L235).
 The result of the block is written onto the input elements (usually the input dictionaries) as specified by `output_map`.

 ## Defining a New Block

-In this example, we'll define a [Validator Block](https://github.ibm.com/DGT/fms-dgt/blob/main/fms_dgt/core/blocks/validators/__init__.py).
+In this example, we'll define a [Validator Block](https://github.com/IBM/fms-dgt/blob/ec3ce21f341bf9938426a082b1e63431da031e03/fms_dgt/base/block.py#L421).
 Validators are used to validate that the input element (most often being a newly generated data point from SDG) is valid and should be returned to the user.

-Recall, in the [Starting From Scratch](./from_scratch.md) tutorial the objective was to define a geography question-answering SDG pipeline.
+Recall, in the [Write your own databuilder](../examples/write_your_own_databuilder.md) tutorial the objective was to define a geography question-answering SDG pipeline.
 We will keep that as the goal, however, with a modified objective being that we want to restrict the types of questions to be only factoid questions.
 This will be achieved by putting a length restriction on the answers our system generates (with answers that are too long being flagged as invalid).
-Create a `fms_dgt/research/blocks/validators/length_constraint.py` file with the following code
+Create a `fms_dgt/public/blocks/length_constraint/block.py` file with the following code

 ```python
 # Standard